 Country Club Manor (Hillcrest)

 Probably the most widely recognized mid-century modern neighborhood, the Randolph Robertson subdivision was the first of its kind in the Boise Bench.
-Perched up high on the Bench, homes in Randolph Robertson sub, range in age from the early 1950’s to late 1960’s.
+Perched up high on the Bench, homes in Randolph Robertson sub, range in age from the early 1950s to the late 1960s.

 Boise Heights is one of the City of Boise's original Registered Neighborhood Associations.
 Known for the sweeping unobstructed views of Downtown Boise and the Owyhee Mountain Range, some of the best views in the Treasure Valley are found here.
 The Boise Heights neighborhood is made up of the Boise Heights and Claremont Heights subdivisions and is situated around well known Promontory Rd.